In this section:

 - If you have a pet who needs to be walked, you can still go out even during the “shelter in place” order.
 This will help you both!

 Researchers have shown that loneliness and social isolation increase older adults’ risk of adverse health effects, depression, and even cognitive problems.
 Your doctors have been advocating the benefits of social activities and getting out of the house to socialize.
-Now they are forced to advise you otherwise.
-We need to find other ways to socialize virtually.

 Using Facetime, Skype, or other video chat tools (or a phone call if video is not an option), set aside a regular time to check in with your family or friends if you weren’t already doing so.